-$$\operatorname{Imp}(s, c, ev) = (\operatorname{MOS}(s, c) - \operatorname{MOS}(s, c, e)) \cdot t(s) \quad (5)$$
+$$\operatorname{Imp}(s, c, ev) = (\operatorname{MOS}(s, c) - \operatorname{MOS}(s, c, e)) \cdot t(s)$$ (5)

-In Section 6 we will show how our new quality model, the measure of impairment, can be used to trade off packet loss bursts against playout adjustments.
+In Section 6, we will show how our new quality model, the measure of impairment, can be used to trade off packet loss bursts against playout adjustments.

-4 Tuning the Quality Model
+4. Tuning the Quality Model

-In the previous section we introduced the abstract notion of our quality model.
+In the previous section, we introduced the abstract notion of our quality model.
 Still, the absolute parameters and variables are to be defined.
-For example, we introduce the function MOS(...), which stores MOS values for various operating conditions.
-Also, we introduce the notion of an impairment events.
-The objective of the following speech quality measurements is to determine the curve and values these functions so that the quality model developed here can use these values.
-To limit the length of this paper we will constrain the number of codecs to one, the Adaptive-Multi-Rate coding (AMR), which is the default codec for third generation WCDMA systems (3GPP, TS 26.071, 2002).
+For example, we introduce the function $MOS(\cdot)$ , which maps MOS values for various operating conditions.
+We also introduce the notion of an impairment event.
+The objective of the following speech quality measurements is to determine the concrete curve and values of these functions so that the quality model developed here can use these values.
+To limit the length of this paper we will confine ourselves to a single codec, the Adaptive-Multi-Rate coding (AMR), which is the default codec for third generation WCDMA systems (ETSI, 2002).

-4.1 Measurement Setup
+4.1.
+Measurement Setup

-We followed the recommendation ITU P.833 (2001a), which describes how to derive the equipment impairment factor I_e from listening-only tests, but we used fewer test cases and instrumental assessment tools.
+We followed the recommendation ITU-T P.833 (2001), which describes how to derive the equipment impairment factor $I_e$ from listening-only tests, but we used fewer test cases and instrumental assessment tools.
 Each single measurement consists of five steps and is repeated several times with different configurations (see Fig. 2).

-Figure 2: Measurement Set-Up
+Figure 2.
+Measurement Set-Up

 First, a speech recording is selected from a data base.
 We used the ITU P.suppl 23 data base (1998) that contains 832 samples from different languages, speakers and sentences.
 Each sample has a duration of 8s.
 Additional background noise is not present.
 Second, the ITU reference implementation of AMR compresses the sample.
 AMR generates speech frames.
-Each frame contains 20ms of speech and can be encoded with an coding rate of 4.75, 5.15, 5.75, 6.7, 7.2, 7.95, 10.2 or 12.2 kbit/s.
-Third, a loss generator simulates the packetlosses depending on the loss probability, packetization and random seed.
+Each frame contains 20 ms of speech and can be encoded with a coding rate of 4.75, 5.15, 5.75, 6.7, 7.2, 7.95, 10.2 or 12.2 kbit/s.
+Third, a loss generator simulates the packet losses depending on the loss probability, packetization and random seed.
 Next, the AMR decoder generates a degraded version of the speech sample and conceals lost frames.
-Finally the ITU reference implementation of the PESQ algorithm compares the degraded speech sample with the reference sample to calculate the MOS value.
+Finally, the ITU reference implementation of the PESQ algorithm compares the degraded speech sample with the reference sample to calculate the MOS value.

-4.2 Results
+4.2.
+Results

 We study the impact of single random losses on the instrumental speech quality.
-Figure 3a shows the impact of loss and coding rate on the objective speech quality with a packetization of one frame per packet.
+Fig. 3a shows the impact of loss and coding rate on the objective speech quality with a packetization of one frame per packet.
 A lower coding rate and a high loss rate decrease the speech quality.
-Figure 3b displays the distortion due to silence compression, which is present but low.
-Figure 3c shows that a higher packetization does not change the speech quality to a large extent.
+Fig. 3b